ampproject/amphtml/extensions/amp-carousel/0.1/amp-carousel.md

 As noted above, the `type="slides"` designation on `amp-carousel 0.1` supports the following layouts: `fill`, `fixed`, `fixed-height`, `flex-item`, `nodisplay`, and `responsive`.

-Publishers should be aware that while this mode explictly supports `fixed` layout sizes, it also employs `display: flex;` in its styling.
+Publishers should be aware that while this mode explicitly supports `fixed` layout sizes, it also employs `display: flex;` in its styling.
 In other words nested elements can have `layout=fixed` sizing, though via styling it only respects absolute width up to 100%.
 One way to workaround this limitation is by using `flex-shrink: 0` on any fixed layout slides.

 For an accessible and smooth user experience, it is generally good practice when using `type="slides"` that all children of that carousel and the carousel itself share the same dimensional ratios as well as the same layout type.